If you were an alien arriving on Earth who was shown a caterpillar and then a butterfly, you probably wouldn’t think they were one and the same.

 Now there are two types of insect metamorphosis:

-- Incomplete metabolism, or hemimotabolism, as seen in beetles.
+- Incomplete metabolism, or hemimotabolism, as seen in mantises, cicadas and cockroaches.
 This is incomplete because the insects don’t completely change form.
 We have the egg, from that hatches the nymph and it in turn develops into the adult or imago.
 But essentially it’s a bit like us – we have a smaller version of the adult that gets bigger.

 - Complete metamorphosis, or holometabolism.
 This process is truly fascinating.